furudean/vscode-renpy-warp/README.md

 | `renpyWarp.launch`     | Launch the Ren'Py project       | <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>L</kbd> | <kbd>⌘</kbd>+<kbd>Shift</kbd>+<kbd>L</kbd> |

 ## Triggers

+The various commands added can be activated from the UI in Visual Studio Code.

 1. By using title bar run menu ![](images/tab_bar.png)
 2. By using the right click context in an editor ![](images/editor_context.png)